alapisco/Amazon_Ecomm_Flow_tests/README.md

 These UI tests are developed with **Cypress**

-The e-commerce user flow of I chose is: **Adding a birthday eGift card to the cart**
+The e-commerce user flow I chose is: **Adding a birthday eGift card to the cart**

 - Navigate to amazon.com
 - Click the Gift option in the upper menu